yehia67/documentation/getting-started/0.1/README.md

 # An introduction to IOTA

-This section introduces users to IOTA by giving them a foundation of knowledge that they can build on through each section of the documention site.
+This section introduces users to IOTA by giving them a foundation of knowledge that they can build on through each section of the documentaion portal.

 ## Documentation